sambjohnson/HFT/README.md

-# HFT
+# HFT: Hypothesis Fine Tuning
-A meta-learning approach to solving ARC (Abstraction and Reasoning Corpus)v
+A meta-learning approach to solving ARC (Abstraction and Reasoning Corpus).

+Work in progress.